Alta Architects

 Alta Architects is an American architecture firm based in San Antonio, Texas.
 Founded in 1927 as Eickenroht & Cocke, the firm specializes in the design of major academic, K-12, healthcare, scientific and infrastructure projects.
 It is the largest minority-owned design and management firm in the state of Texas.

-Among their latest works is designing a new $150 million courthouse in the City of San Antonio.

 The founders were John Kell Sr. (1903–2002) and Bartlett Cocke.
 Kell's mentor was O'Neil Ford.

-Awards

-Alta Architects won over 158 juried design awards at the local, state and national levels for a variety of projects.
+Alta Architects has won over 158 juried design awards at the local, state and national levels for a variety of projects.

-Some current and recent projects
+Projects

 This list includes projects in which Alta Architects collaborated with other architecture firms: